Administrative Monetary Penalties Process Guide

 |9.||Whether there are any other aggravating factors in relation to the risk of harm to people or the environment||0 to +3|

-If a company or individual does not agree with the NOV they have received, they have 30 days to request that the Board review the amount of the penalty, the facts of the violation or both.
+If a company or individual does not agree with the NOV, they have 30 days to request that the Commission, or their designate,Footnote 2 review the amount of the penalty, the facts of the violation or both.
 A company or individual who requests a review is referred to as the Requester.

 The form requires the Requester to indicate whether the request is for a review of the amount of the penalty, the facts of the violation, or both.
-Depending on the basis of review, the Requester will also be required to provide an explanation as to why they believe the amount of the violation was not determined in accordance with the regulations or why they did not commit the violation.
+The Requester will also be required to provide an explanation as to why they believe the amount of the violation was not determined in accordance with the regulations or why they did not commit the violation.

 Table 3: Key Steps in the Review Process

-Submission must be received by mail, fax or on-line form.
+Submission must be received by mail or fax.

 The letter will also provide filing instructions.